 • Beets.
 You will want medium-sized ones so they will roast more quickly.
 This recipe only needs ½ pound which comes to about 2.
 If you want to save time, you can also buy a bag of already peeled and roasted ones such as Love Beets.
 You can also start with previously boiled beets to speed things up!

 • Vinegar.
-Distilled White Vinegar is essential to get that classic pickle taste that everyone loves.
+Distilled white vinegar is essential to get that classic pickle taste that everyone loves.
 Apple cider vinegar will work if that is all you have, but the end result won’t quite be the same.

 • Water.
 This is needed to balance out the acidic flavor you get from vinegar.
 Otherwise, the solution might be too sour.